ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/webapp.md

 pip install .
 ```

-This will also install a command line hook to launch the CodeXplorer app, so
+This will also install a command line hook to launch the CodeExplorer app, so
 you can just do

 ```